microsoft/live-share/docs/use/vscode.md

 - libicu55 (for Ubuntu 16.X)
 - libicu57 (for Ubuntu 17.X)

-In addition, the following are libraries Live Share itself depends on that may be missing in some instances (e.g. distros not using Gnome):
+In addition, the following are libraries Live Share itself depends on that may be missing in some instances (e.g. distributions not using Gnome):

 - gnome-keyring